 But the rents which properties will produce are also low.
 A 150 sq. m. property costing US$180,000 might typically rent for around US$700 per month.
 This is equivalent to a yield of 4.7%.
 Larger properties produce lower yields, as is typical in most places.

 Capital Gains: There is no capital gains tax

-Inheritance: There is no inheritance tax in Senegal.
+Inheritance: There is no inheritance tax in Seychelles.

-Residents: Only locally-sourced income is taxed in Senegal.
+Residents: Only locally-sourced income is taxed in Seychelles.
 Business income is taxed at progressive rates, from 0% to 33%.

 Buyers should note that there are unresolved issues relating to government land confiscations in the 1970s and 1980s.
 The owners were never compensated, and if the East European and Ugandan cases are followed, this could become an issue in future.